Subcontractor Certified Cost or Pricing Data

 - This clause is critical for ensuring price reasonableness and preventing overcharging in government contracts.

-- Failure to comply can result in defective pricing claims, contract price reductions, or other penalties.
+- Failure to comply can result in defective pricing claims, contract adjustments, or penalties.